What options do I have for teeth until my implants heal?

 If you are in need of one or a few replacement teeth, our oral surgeons can provide you with options including a temporary removable tooth or a removable bridge.
 If instead you are missing all your teeth in an upper or lower arch, then we provide you with a temporary denture or modify your current denture so that you can have the function you need until your implants are healed.

 Some of our patients want a non-removable option for their teeth while their implants are healing.
-In those cases, Dr. Jiries Mogannam and Dr. Vicente Chavez can place temporary implants along with your permanent dental implant in Santa Rosa, California.
+In those cases, Dr. Jiries Mogannam, Dr. Vicente Chavez and Dr. Christopher Chow can place temporary implants along with your permanent dental implant in Santa Rosa, California.
 Then you may be able to get your temporary teeth made and placed during the same day.

 There are some situations where your temporary or permanent replacement teeth can even be placed on the same day or the day after your implants have been places.